 Derek Lett (BA ’91 Public Policy & Administration) has held a variety of leadership positions in policy development and program delivery in a number of provincial ministries, including the Ministry of Transportation, the Ministry of the Attorney General and the Ministry of Public Infrastructure Renewal.
 Currently, he is the Executive Director, Conflict of Interest Commissioner of Ontario, Treasury Board Secretariat.
 He is a past president of York's Organization of Public Policy & Administration Alumni.
 He has helped to increase the profile of York graduates within government and been a mentor to students through their internship courses.

 What's the similarity between captaining a merchant marine ship and managing a high school class?
 "More than one would imagine," says Religious Studies graduate Daraius M. Bharucha (BA ’05).
 "In both cases you get to navigate new and sometimes uncharted waters, as well as experience stimulating challenges and exciting adventures."
 Teaching has always been a passion for Bharucha who, in his mid-30s, decided to leave his full-time job and pursue his life-long dream.
-He graduated having won several prestigious awards, including a Governor General of Canada's Silver Medal and a Millennium Scholarship.
+He graduated from York, having won several prestigious awards, including a Governor General of Canada's Silver Medal and a Millennium Scholarship.

 Marion Howell (BAS ’96) is a Leadership Development Coach and Organization Development Consultant with The Iris Group.
 She specializes in applying Complex Adaptive Systems Theory to personal and organizational growth and adaption.
 “It is gratifying to support people who are making a difference in complex systems.
 All too often very capable professionals confuse the role of leadership and management and struggle with their inability to have the impact they desire.
 It is exciting to watch people thrive as they apply new learning and insight, and optimize their ability to meet their objectives. ” says Howell.